frankhale/montauk/README.txt

 Description: This aims to be much more minimal than Autumn.
 This is just mean to be fast and only provide a very thin framework in which to create an web application.

-Updated On: 5 Oct 2011
+Updated On: 15 Oct 2011

 Frank Hale <frankhale@gmail.com>

-Usage: Montauk is just a couple days in the making, I wanted to get this out as quickly as possible.
+Usage: Montauk is just a couple weeks in the making, I wanted to get this out as quickly as possible.
 Documentation coming shortly.

 // GPL version 3 <http://www.gnu.org/licenses/gpl-3.0.html>
 //